sandstranger/systemshock/README.md

 - **_Widescreen Resolutions and Custom Width/Height Resolutions_** (Don't expect that anytime soon, I'm quite new to this.
 But I'll do my best.)
 - ~~**_Field of View Slider_**~~ Finished
 - ~~**_Quick Use/Pickup Key_**~~ Finished
+- **_Mouselook Pausing Player State Change Fix_** (this is an issue where you cannot lean or change stance while mouselooking horizontally)

 Important Requirements
 ======================